-If you’ve never tried this cooking method for shrimp, then you’re in for a treat with this salt roasted shrimp recipe.
+If you've never tried this cooking method for shrimp, then you're in for a treat with this salt-roasted shrimp recipe.
 This mess-free method is such an easy way to make perfectly cooked moist shrimp, by simply roasting them in their shell over a bed of rock salt.
-You’ll need a heavy cast-iron skillet for best results.
+This roasting method brings out the sweetness and flavor of the shrimp.
+You'll need a heavy cast-iron skillet for best results.
 You can even toss peppercorns and herbs in the mix for added flavor infusion.
-Also,don’t miss out on the dipping sauce, it makes these salt roasted shrimp over-the-top amazing!
+Also, don't miss out on the dipping sauce, it makes roasted shrimp over-the-top amazing!

 - 1 lb Colossal Wild-Caught Gulf Shrimp

 - 3 cloves garlic minced

 - ½ cup butter with olive oil and sea salt Land O' Lakes

 - Spread rock salt in the bottom of a large cast iron skillet, enough to cover the bottom about an inch thick

 - Place skillet in the hot oven for 5-7 minutes to get really hot, then arrange shrimp (shell-on) on top of the salt

 - Roast the shrimp on the salt for 6-7 minutes, until just opaque in the center.